jpetazzo/griode/README.md

 Griode saves all persistent information to the `state/` subdirectory.
 If you want to reset Griode (or some of its subsystems) to factory defaults, you can wipe out this directory (or some of the files therein).

+## Bugs

+- If you keep a note pressed while switching to another gridget, the note will continue to play.
+This is almost by design.
+- If you keep a note pressed while stopping recording, it might record a zero-length notes.
+- If a sync is triggered while notes are pressed, it might result in zero-length notes.